TinyStepper

 Try this first

-Offer a small, protein-rich snack immediately (cheese, crackers, banana).
-Create a predictable 5-minute transition routine (wash hands, set table together, talk about the day).
+Offer a small, protein-rich snack immediately (cheese, crackers, banana) — low blood sugar is often the root cause and food fixes it faster than any conversation.
+Create a predictable 5-minute transition routine (wash hands, set the table together, talk about the day).
 Use one simple movement game to redirect energy (animal walks to the kitchen, dance party while stirring).
+The NHS recommends the "3 Rs" approach when meltdowns hit: regulate (stay calm, name the emotion), relate (offer physical comfort), reason (only once they're calm).
 Keep activities short and success-oriented.
+Lower household demands during this window — let go of perfect tidiness, let the toddler "help" cook with safe tasks, and accept that 5pm is not the time to introduce new foods or new expectations.

 Are pre-dinner tantrums normal for toddlers?